-A desktop study using NatureScot Sitelink and PastMap online interactive map has not highlighted any areas designated for landscape character within 300m of the works.
-Scotland's Ancient Woodland Inventory (AWI) has identified an area of 'Long-Established (of plantation origin) woodland approx. 30m north of the scheme's northern extent.
-No Tree Protection Orders (TPOs) have been identified within 300m of the scheme extents.
+Scotland's Ancient Woodland Inventory (AWI) has identified an area of 'Long Established (of plantation origin)' ancient woodland approx. 600m west of the works.
+No Tree Preservation Orders (TPOs) have been identified within 500m of the works.

-NatureScot's Landscape Character Type mapping system has indicated the land surrounding the scheme to be that of 'Dipslope Farmland.'
+NatureScot's Landscape Character Type mapping resource has indicated the landscape character present within the scheme extents to be that of Lowland Hills and Valleys.